tgroechel/W18-280/lab01-setup/README.md

 - Simple Makefile and Linking example
 - Makefile tutorial [Here](https://www.youtube.com/watch?v=uBe_PvY7QAw)
 - Terminal tips can be found [Here](https://www.youtube.com/watch?v=or0UaQc7uAY)

-## Tips for this class
-- By far most limiting factor in this class?
-- Common pitfalls
-	- Start early
-	- Come to OH early
-	- Submit early and often
-	- Keep style up as you go
-- Partner or nawe?
-- Cheating?
-- OH, 2-8pm all weekdays
-- Recommend Computing for Computer Scientists class (EECS 398 I believe) if you want to just be more comfortable around a computer/terminal/linux etc.

 ## Worksheet
 - No worksheet this week...